horans/pardot-form-ajax-handler/README.md

 ## Basic Usage

-Once you've wrapped `.pfah-form` with `.pfah-wrapper`, you are good to go!
+* Once you've wrapped `.pfah-form` with `.pfah-wrapper`, you are good to go!
-`.pfah-done` or `.pfah-error` are shown when the result comes back from Pardot.
+* `.pfah-done` or `.pfah-error` are shown when the result comes back from Pardot.
+* With `.pfah-check-required`, PFAH will show "error" state if those checkboxes weren't selected.

 ### Template